Neural-Systems-at-UIO/PyNutil/README.md

 Note: The atlases available in PyNutil are listed in PyNutil/metadata/config.json.

-Then Run testOOP.py outside of the PyNutil directory (cd ..) to inititate the job.
+Then Run testOOP.py to inititate the job (requires Python version 3.8 or above).

 ```
 from PyNutil import PyNutil